What Solar Panel Size Do You Need?

 • Azimuth angle

-Once you've entered this information, the calculator generates monthly and annual electricity production figures and estimates your solar system's economic value using average retail electricity rates.
+The calculator then generates monthly and annual production figures and estimates your system's economic value at average retail electricity rates.

 How to calculate your energy needs for solar

-For example, if you use an average of 30 kWh per day and live in a location with 5 peak sun hours, you need a system with an output of at least 6 kW.
-Multiply that number by 1.2 to get the recommended system size of 7.2 kW.
+For example, at 30 kWh per day with 5 peak sun hours, the base requirement is 6 kW.
+Multiply by 1.2 and the recommended system size is 7.2 kW.

 How panel size affects system size